arkabera2004/ProjectDEC26/README.md

-# Arka & Samadrita - A Love Story 💕
+A Love Story based website

 An interactive, image-centric photo carousel website celebrating a beautiful love story.
 Built with HTML5, CSS3, and vanilla JavaScript using Bootstrap 5.